Josip Radošević: Napoli

-On 29 January 2013, Radošević was signed by Serie A side Napoli for a fee of €2 million euros.
+On 29 January 2013, Radošević was signed by Serie A side Napoli for a fee of €2 million.
 He had signed a six-month loan deal at first as Croatia became a part of the EU so he would not register as a foreign player when he made the deal permanent in the summer of 2013.
-Hajduk received another €1 million euros when he completed his transfer.
+Hajduk received another €1 million when he completed his transfer.
 On 25 August 2013, he made his official debut for Napoli in the first round of the 2013–14 season against Bologna, coming on as a substitute for Gonzalo Higuaín in the 84th minute.

 Rijeka (loan)

 On 4 February 2015, Radošević was loaned to Rijeka until 31 December 2015.
 He scored his first goal for the club in a dramatic fashion, when he scored an equaliser in the fourth minute of stoppage time against Dinamo Zagreb on 4 April 2015.

 Red Bull Salzburg

 On 31 August 2016, the last day of summer transfer window, Radošević signed for Austrian giants Red Bull Salzburg as a free agent.